tajulien/GRP-T-IGR204-Mini-Project1-Baby-Names/README.md

 For instance, we display graphs for the following names : Bastien, Clément, Guillaume, Julien and Lucas.
 According to the graph, we can observe :
 - Guillaume and Julien were popular names between 1970 and 1995 in comparison with others.
-These names are unpopular nowadays
+These names are unpopular nowadays.
-- Lucas became a popular name in 90's and remain quite popular nowadays
+- Lucas became a popular name in 90's and remain quite popular nowadays.
-- Guillaume was suddenly unpopular name in 1997
+- Guillaume was suddenly unpopular name in 1997.

 ## Visualization 2 (Altair)